At a glance: Raw data reports describe installs and in-app events blocked by the Protect360 engine, as well as from manually added Validation Rules.

 Before you begin:

-- Go to Integration > API Access.
+- Go to Report > API Access.

 The Pull API page opens. - In the Protect360 fraud reports section, select the necessary Pull API call.